Dirham to Philippine Peso Forecast 2026-2030: Prediction & Analysis - XS

 Forecasts for the United Arab Emirates dirham versus the Philippine peso point to a possible downward correction for the pair for the remainder of this year and the next two years.
 This comes driven by the prospect of interest rate cuts in the United States.
 The trend of declining US Treasury yields and concerns about the health of US public finances bolster downward pressure on the US dollar and, consequently, on the UAE dirham pegged to it.

-The December 2025 forecasts for the UAE dirham versus the Philippine peso average 15.8, representing a notable decline from this year’s top.
-In the chart below, we present average forecasts for the UAE dirham versus the Philippine peso for the rest of this year, along with forecasts for 2026-2027.
+The 2025 forecasts for the UAE dirham versus the Philippine peso settle on an average of 15.8, representing a notable decline from this year’s top.
+In the chart below, we present the average forecasts for the UAE dirham versus the Philippine peso for the rest of this year plus forecasts for 2026–2027.

 AED PHP Average Forecast